-Registrants can benefit from the course, which is designed to support extension workers and plant doctors directly, as well as teachers and trainers in agricultural education institutions and the workplace, online or using an app.
+Registrants can benefit from the course online, or using an app.
+It is designed to support extension workers and plant doctors directly, as well as teachers and trainers in agricultural education institutions and the workplace.

-Around 40% of crops worldwide are lost to pests – putting the livelihoods of millions of smallholder farmers and global food security at risk – but CABI is helping to mitigate these challenges through its expertise in plant health and Integrated Pest Management (IPM) using, where possible, more sustainable biological controls.
+Around 40% of crops worldwide are lost to pests – putting the livelihoods of millions of smallholder farmers and global food security at risk.
+CABI is helping to mitigate these challenges through its expertise in plant health and Integrated Pest Management (IPM) using more sustainable biological controls where possible.

 The Crop Pest Diagnosis course features 15 hours of training across five modules, over 400 knowledge checks and 1,000 images for symptom recognition.
 The course supports field-based diagnosis using the Diagnostic Field Guide and covers pathogens, pests and nutrient deficiencies.
-It complements Crop Pest Management of which both interactive courses sit within the CABI Academy.
+It complements another interactive course, Crop Pest Management, which is also available through the CABI Academy.

-To start enjoying the free access to the Crop Pest Diagnosis course follow these simple steps:
+To start enjoying free access to the Crop Pest Diagnosis course, follow these simple steps:

 • Confirm your email address by clicking on the link sent to your email